MarcelIrawan/bagitugas_BE/README.md

 ## Prerequisite

-Few things that needs to be installed and prepared
+Few things that needed for the project

 ```
-python >= 3.6
+Python >= 3.5
-pip >= 20.4
+Pip
 Python Venv
 ```